kvalle/writings/graph-based-representations-for-text-classification.md

+---
+date: 2011-10-11
+title: Graph-based Representations for Text Classification
+description: "TL;DR of a significant portion of my MSc thesis on how to use graphs to extract information from textual documents in order to improve text classification."
+---

 # Graph-based Representations for Text Classification

 The above is also the title of a paper I presented at the [INWWCT](http://events.idi.ntnu.no/inwwct2011/ "India-Norway Workshop on Web Concepts and Technologies") at [NTNU](http://www.ntnu.edu "Norwegian University of Science and Technology") last Monday.